NVISOsecurity/nviso-cti/advisories/20220331-Spring4Shell.md

 MITRE: https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-22965

 ## RECOMMENDED ACTIONS
-We recommend to review Java-based projects within your environment to identify and update any vulnerable Spring Cloud Functions and Spring Core libraries to patched versions as mentioned above.
+We recommend to review Java-based projects within your environment to identify and update any vulnerable Spring Cloud Functions and Spring Core libraries (Spring Framework) to patched versions as mentioned above.
+Considering exploit code is available it is recommended to prioritize the deployment of upgrading to 5.2.20+ or 5.3.18+.

 We also encourage organizations to review Java-based projects leveraging the Spring Framework’s DataBinder to ensure the Binders’ `AllowedFields` properties are configured as mentioned in the above workarounds.